 Interspinous Process Spacers.

 These devices work by distracting the central canal and foramen,.
 These are used in spinal stenosis and sometimes in degenerative disc disease.

 Posterior Dynamic Stabilization Devices.

-This is a kind of internal brace on the spine which allows controlled motion in such as way as to achieve more normal movement of the spine.
+This is a kind of internal brace on the spine that allows controlled motion in such a way as to achieve more normal movement of the spine.
 These devices are typically used to treat patients with spondylolisthesis and degenerative disc disease.
-These devices are being used for aiding spinal fusion but are not approved for use in standalone basis yet.
+These devices are being used for aiding spinal fusion but are not approved for use in a standalone basis yet.

 Facet Replacement or Total Element Replacement Devices

 These devices are also used for spinal stenosis facet pain by limiting motion limit.
 As the name indicates, the devices are either for replacement of facets or replace all the elements in the back of the spine.

 These surgeries are done to treat pathological fractures from tumors or osteoporosis.

 Vertebroplasty and balloon kyphoplasty are examples of vertebral augmentation surgeries.